tsalb/sfdc-lightning-service-components/README.md

 `DataService` which encapsulates serverside callouts.
 A single Apex Controller is attributed to this headless component which uses `aura:methods` to pass parameters to the JS controller which handles serverside configuration like `action.setStorable()` or `action.setParams()`.
 The action will be passed to `helper.dispatch()` to make the asynchronous callout.

 `EventService` which encapsulates a key-value pair (optional value) model for both application and component events.
 This component registers and fires generic events which need to be parsed by the handling component(s) via key-value.
+There is a special recordEvent which is for Lightning Console (since app events broadcast to all console tabs).
+This can also listen to Platform Events easily and react to them (via `lightning:empApi`).

 `MessageService` which wraps `lightning:overlayLibrary` and provides dynamic creation `aura:methods` for modal bodies and footers.